 According to a 2017 Udemy Report, “Workplace Confidential: The Real Story Behind Stress, Skills, and Success in America,” all generations are admitting to having increased stress levels at work, and Millennials and Gen Z employees feel more stress at work than any other generation in the workplace.
 Property management revolves around servicing a customer who lives with us.
 Their geographical closeness can compound stress, as their personal lives often creep into our leasing offices.
 On a daily basis, our employees are engaging with customers and often get sucked into their emotional ups and downs.
-As trainers, we are in the business of filling up those leasing professionals’ compassion tanks and hoping our employees have enough in reserve to make it to the next class.
+As trainers, we are in the business of filling up those leasing professionals’ compassion tanks through best in class training and hoping our employees have enough in reserve to make it to the next class.
 How can we help?

 Here are 3 tools to avoid compassion fatigue in the leasing office:

 The challenge for trainers is to teach employees to remain compassionate, empathetic, and supportive of others without becoming overly involved.
 They need to learn how to draw the line rather than build a wall between personal and professional.
 This is not a common topic taught in leasing classes, but it is an important one.